Much like “eco-friendly” and “sustainable,” responsible travel has become a major buzzword in the tourism industry in recent years.

-Responsible travel (which is also known as responsible tourism, sustainable travel or ecotourism) is basically an umbrella term.
+Responsible travel (a.k.a. responsible tourism, sustainable travel, or green travel) is basically an umbrella term.
 It’s frequently used as a catch-all phrase, lumping in dozens of “green” buzzwords and ethical issues such as wildlife tourism, volunteer travel, conservation issues, and more.

 What Is Responsible Travel?

-Responsible travel is essentially a set of paradigms and practices that attempt to minimize any detrimental effects– whether economic, social, or environmental– that poorly managed travel can have on a given destination.
+Responsible travel is essentially a set of paradigms and practices that attempt to minimize the detrimental effects– whether economic, social, or environmental– that poorly managed travel can have on a given destination.

-The central idea is to promote travel that makes a positive impact on local communities, wildlife, and the environment.
+The central idea behind the concept is to promote travel that ultimately makes a positive impact on local communities, wildlife, and the environment.

 This seems like a good thing, right?
-Well, it is when it’s done properly.
+Well, it is, when it’s done properly.
 But when we look at the evolution of the travel industry over the last 50+ years, tourism has sadly done quite a lot of harm to a lot of destinations (not to mention the people who inhabit them).

-Responsible travel is designed to be a marked improvement on that paradigm.
+Responsible travel is designed to be a marked improvement on that 20th century tourism model.
 It’s intended to provide a particularly mindful paradigm for traveling that doesn’t result in the same negative, harmful impact that the travel industry has caused so often in the past.

-There are also an increasing number of travelers and tour operators practicing what they preach, making great efforts to minimize those negative effects and turn travel into a positive force in the world.
+Collectively, this growing sector of the $9 trillion travel industry is making great strides to minimize those negative effects and turn travel into a positive force in the world.

 More and more travelers are boycotting exploitative wildlife attractions such as elephant trekking outfits or swimming with dolphins.
 People are starting to question why a continuous string of volunteers pay a small fortune to repaint the same school building for the 200th time.

-More and more responsible travelers are starting to look for and use local guides.
+More and more responsible travelers are starting to seek out knowledgable local guides.
 They want to support local businesses, buy directly from local artisans and co-ops, and travel in ways that benefit the local populations of the places they’re visiting.

-This sort of community-based tourism is what truly responsible travel is.
-And this is why it is important.
+This sort of community-based tourism is what truly responsible travel is all about.
+And this is why the movement is important.

 The Scourge of Greenwashing

-In a process known as greenwashing, many companies make misleading claims to make them appear more ethical or responsible.
-In an attempt to maximize profit, they spend more time and money on marketing themselves as “green” than they do on implementing business practices that actually minimize their environmental impact.
+In an attempt to maximize profit, they spend more time and money on marketing themselves as “green” than they do on actually implementing business practices that truly minimize their negative environmental impact.